Zaatari refugee camp

-The Zaatari refugee camp (مخيم الزعتري) is a refugee camp in Jordan, located 10 km east of Mafraq, which has become a permanent settlement.
-It is the world's largest camp for Syrian refugees.
+The Zaatari refugee camp, also "Za'atari camp", (مخيم الزعتري) is a refugee camp, located in Jordan, which has become a settlement.
+In terms of size, it is the world's largest camp for Syrian refugees.
 It was first opened on 28 July 2012 to host Syrians fleeing the violence in the ongoing Syrian War that erupted in March 2011.
 It is connected to the road network by a short road which leads to Highway 10.

 Early on, the primary issues were inadequate food supplies and housing.
 In 2013 it was reported that the camp was experiencing growing crime.
 Demonstrations were or are used as a forum to create awareness of the conflict; they were also to express political views against the then government of Bashar al-Assad and the violence inflicted by the Syrian Armed Forces.
-Due to the maximum capacity of 60,000 refugees in March 2013 a second camp was built 20 kilometres east of Zarqa in the Marjeeb Al Fahood plains.
+Due to the maximum capacity of 60,000 refugees, in March 2013 a second camp was built 20 kilometres east of Zarqa in the Marjeeb Al Fahood plains.
 On 5 April 2014 a riot resulted in one refugee being killed by gunshot as well as a number of injuries to both refugees and Jordanian police.

 Demographics

 Accurate counting of the number of refugees in the camp stopped during March 2013 due to the high influx of refugees that skyrocketed that month.
 The figures during the initial days varied slightly from day to day due to people 'escaping' or leaving the camp back to Syria, and partly due to initial over-counting.
-Movement out of the camp is restricted, controlled by temporary and limited permits to leave, which does not comply with the right to freedom of movement and residence within the borders of states.
+Movement out of the camp is not restricted, but it is managed through a temporary leave permits.